chiragmahawar7/weatherDetails/README.md

 - There is an input field for the city name where the user can type the name of a city to search the weather data for.
 (The city name is case-insensitive.)

-- If data exists for the typed input, render the weather details
+- If data exists for the typed input, render the weather details div else render no results found div.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.